Cost of Living in Sweden for Indian Students in 2026

 Apply Now

-Planning to study in Sweden in 2025-2026?
+Planning to study in Sweden in 2026?
 Understanding the cost of living in Sweden is crucial for Indian students aiming to manage their finances effectively.
-As of 2024, the average monthly living expenses for international students in Sweden range between SEK 8,000 and SEK 13,500 (approximately INR 70,000 to INR 1,18,000).
+The Swedish Migration Agency’s 2026 maintenance benchmark for student residence-permit applicants is SEK 10,656 per month, while typical real-world living costs (including rent) average between SEK 10,000 and SEK 15,000 per month depending on the city.

 Keep reading to learn about budgeting tips, scholarship opportunities, and how to manage your finances effectively while studying abroad.